April The Giraffe Baby Name: What Will Officials Name The New Baby Giraffe? Announcement Could Be Major Event

 — Brady Tucker (@brady_tucker) April 15, 2017

-But some more recent online naming contests have gotten wise to the trend of picking the silliest choices possible, and countered it by giving people a pre-set list of names they can choose.
+But some more recent online naming contests have gotten wise to the trend of picking the silliest choices possible and countered it by giving people a pre-set list of names they can choose.
 That will likely be the case when it comes time to name April the Giraffe’s baby.

 Animal Adventure Park has not said exactly when April the Giraffe’s baby will get a new name, but it sounds like it will be quite an event when it finally happens.